What’s your product manager role and why do you need to lead?

 Product Manager Role

-In startups and very small companies, it’s the founders who do the product management.
+In start-ups and very small companies, it’s the founders who do the product management.
 The company only has one product and everyone lends a hand to get things done.
 But once companies start to grow there is a need for a product management function.

 Small companies